This post may include affiliate links. Thank you for your support.

 Recipe variations

-Looking to play around in the kitchen?
 There are plenty of ways to make this bakery huge blueberry muffins recipe your own!
-Here’s a few ideas to help inspire:
+Below are a few ideas to inspire:

 - Standard Blueberry Muffin Recipe: You can easily transform this giant blueberry muffin recipe into a standard one by using a regular muffin pan.
-There’s baking instructions for you in the notes section of the recipe card.
+I’ve included baking instructions for you in the notes section of the recipe card below.

-- Blueberry Lemon Muffins: If you love zippy lemon with tangy blueberries, this is the combination for you!
-Zest a lemon or two and fold the lemon zest into the muffin batter when you add the berries.
+- Jumbo Blueberry Lemon Muffins: Zest a lemon or two and fold the zest into the muffin batter when you add the berries for zippy twist.

-- Streusel Topped Muffins: If you’ve been around here for any length of time, then you already KNOW my obsession with all things cinnamon and crumb topping.
-Top the raw muffin batter with streusel before baking.
+- Giant Streusel Topped Muffins: If you’ve been around this site for any length of time, then you already KNOW my love of all things cinnamon and crumb topped.
+Spoon a little streusel over the raw muffin batter before baking for a sweeter variation.

-- Blueberry White Chocolate Muffins: Looking for a little chocolatey appeal?
-Fold in white baking chips or white chocolate chunks.
+- Big Blueberry White Chocolate Muffins: Fold in white chocolate baking chips or white chocolate chunks into the batter for a little chocolatey appeal.

-- Almond Berry Muffins: Use a combination of fresh berries, like raspberries, strawberries, and blackberries.
-Then, swap the vanilla for savory, nutty almond extract.
-And sprinkle sliced almonds over the top of the muffin batter before baking.
+- Large Almond Berry Muffins: Use a combination of fresh berries, like raspberries, strawberries, blackberries, and blueberries.
+Then, swap the vanilla out and use nutty almond extract instead.
+And, finally sprinkle sliced almonds over the top of the Costco blueberry muffins batter before baking.

 FAQs: frequently asked questions